|

 info@hodgepodgeusa.com

 He wrote a series of magazine articles about a famous 19th century Pennsylvania murder.
 Six men conspired to insure and then murder an old mountain man.
 When it was noticed at their trial that all six defendants had blue eyes, they became known as The Blue Eyed Six.
-Later the magazine articles were combined and published in booklet form that continues on sale.
+Later the magazine articles were combined and published in booklet form that continues to be on sale.
 Ludwig also appears in the Kreider Brothers produced documentary film about the crime.

-He has written several books .
-His gritty crime and romance novel Mexico Road was published in 2006, followed by his fantasy novel The Angels and Demons of Hamlin in 2008.
-His best - selling biography of Indianapolis 500 auto-racing legend Tommy Hinnershitz was published in 2009.
+He has written several books among them his gritty crime and romance novel Mexico Road published in 2006, followed by his fantasy novel The Angels and Demons of Hamlin in 2008.
+His best selling biography of an Indianapolis 500 auto-racing legend was published in 2009.
 Other work includes the true-life crime book, The Death of Dr. Gilmore's Wife published in 2012.
+He continues to write fiction and non-fiction.

-He continues to write fiction and non-fiction and currently serves as CEO of Pennsylvania publisher Basket Road Press, Inc. He is married (40 years) to the former Beth Miller of Lebanon, PA, and the father of daughter Christine M. Martin, a daughter Marcia A. (deceased) and son John Kevin (deceased) and two grandchildren Elijah and Sadie Martin.
-He is a member of the American Legion, the National Writers Union (AFL-CIO), the Independent Book Publishers Association, the Sons of the Union Veterans of the Civil War, the Hershey (PA) Italian Lodge, and the Broadcast Pioneers of Philadelphia.
+He is married (40 years) to the former Beth Miller of Lebanon, PA, and the father of daughter Christine M. Martin, a daughter Marcia A. (deceased) and son John Kevin (deceased) and two grandchildren Elijah Martin and Sadie Martin.
+He is a present or past member of the American Legion, the National Writers Union (AFL-CIO), the Sons of the Union Veterans of the Civil War, the Hershey (PA) Italian Lodge, and the Broadcast Pioneers of Philadelphia.

 Read a newspaper feature story